LeadSimple/buildium/docs/CommunicationsApi.md

 Retrieve all announcement properties

 Retrieves a list of association and/or rental properties whose residents received the announcement.
-An empty response collection indicates that the announcement was sent to all properties at the time of its creation.              <br /><br /><h4>Required permission(s):</h4><span class=\"permissionBlock\">Communications &gt; Announcements</span> - `View`
+An empty response collection indicates that the announcement was sent to all properties at the time of its creation.              <br /><br /><h4>Required permission(s):</h4><span class=\"permissionBlock\">Communications > Announcements</span> - `View`

 ### Examples